dtr-org/docs.unit-e.io/reference/rpc/dumpwallet.rst

 **Type:** string, required

-The filename with path (either absolute or relative to united)
+The filename with path (either absolute or relative to unit-e)

 Result
 ~~~~~~